 Owning a vacation home with someone else can offer some great advantages, yet there are also obstacles that have to be considered.
 Just because you are the best of friends with someone doesn't mean that owning a home together will work out in the end.

 Don't just think about the house and location into your home purchase decisions.
 Take into consideration whether you and the other person can commit to the financial and maintenance aspects of jointly owning a home.
 Also, you need to figure out if you can come to the right agreement in sharing the house with each other while still maintaining the friendship.
-Research and gain information about fractional ownership of real estate properties so you can avoid all the pitfalls and reap in all the rewards.
+Research and gain information about fractional ownership of real estate properties so you can avoid all the pitfalls and reap in all the rewards, and be sure to consult with your Nashville real estate agent along the way.

 The Ashton Real Estate Group of RE/MAX Advantage